bezidev/BeziAppBackend/README.md

 Instead, us, the students, need to combine timetables by ourselves, which can be a hassle.

 BUT, the story doesn't end here.
-If you though it was bad, let's just add a cherry on top.
+If you thought it was bad, let's just add a cherry on top.

 What does Gimnazija Bežigrad use for meal ordering and student ID cards?
 You guessed it right.
 It's not Bežigrad vulnerable software - it's even worse.
 It's called [Lo.Polis](https://lopolis.si) and uses the most outdated design I've seen in my entire life.